• Skip to primary navigation

 River Trip Length

 Within Grand Canyon National Park, the Colorado River flows 277 miles from Lees Ferry, Arizona (below Lake Powell) to Pearce Ferry, Arizona (at Lake Mead).
-Between April and October it is possible to spend one day (35 miles) to 18 days (225+ miles) in the canyon.
-For those that want to run the full Grand Canyon, the typical itinerary is 8 days by motor rig or 14 to 16 days in dories, oar boats, or paddle rafts.
-At Rivers & Oceans, we break down our Grand Canyon into three categories: one-day motor trip, two-day tour (overnight), and 3 to 16-day expeditions (multi-day).
+Between April and October it is possible to raft one (35 miles) to 18 days (225+ miles) in the canyon.
+For those that want a full Grand Canyon float trip, the typical itinerary is 8 days by motor rig or 14 to 16 days in dories, oar boats, or paddle rafts.
+At Rivers & Oceans, we break down rafting the Grand Canyon into three categories: one-day motor trip, two-day overnight tour, and 3 to 16-day expeditions (multi-day).

 Time of Year to Raft Grand Canyon

 Every season in the Grand Canyon comes with unique beauties and challenges.
 In April and May the canyon has cooler temperatures.
-This means bring extra layers for warmth but allows for longer hikes while the wildflowers are in bloom.
-Spring can bring strong up canyon winds.
-June through August are the hottest and busiest months to raft Grand Canyon, with temperatures ranging from 95-115°F. See current Grand Canyon temperatures.
+This means bringing extra layers for warmth, but allows for longer hikes while the wildflowers are in bloom.
+Spring can bring strong up-canyon winds.
+June through August are the hottest and busiest months to raft down the Grand Canyon, with temperatures ranging from 95-115°F. See current Grand Canyon temperatures.

 We have more information on our blog about monthly weather variations during the rafting season.